turtle96/taskell/docs/UserGuide.md

 <!--- @@author A0142130A --->

 #### Showing history : `history` or `hist`
-You can view the command history available for undo on right panel to refer to when undoing previous commands.<br>
+You can view the command history available for undo on the right panel to refer to when undoing previous commands.<br>
 To save your time, Taskell has a short form command `hist`. <br>
 Format: `history`<br>